If you’ve been drinking heavily for a while, you may have noticed some unpleasant side effects in your stomach.

-Alcohol, cheeky bastard that it is, can effect this process and “disrupt the activity of some enzymes, which are responsible for functions throughout the small intestine.”
+Alcohol disrupts the activity of some enzymes, which are responsible for functions throughout the small intestine.

-And because alcohol is consistent, it also attacks the lining of the small intestine, which is problematic because it makes intestine easier to penetrate.
+It also attacks the lining of the small intestine, which is problematic because it makes the intestine easier to penetrate.

 The consequences of that include: